 - Neighboring Table

 - Routing Table

-In OSPF, all routers build its own Topology Table and has the full view of the network.
+In Open Shortest Path First, all routers build its own Topology Table and has the full view of the network.
 It calculates the next hope independently from other routers.
 This is also the characteristic of Link-State Protocol.
 As you remember, Link-State protocols are “OSPF” and “IS-IS“.
 In Distance-Vector protocols, the situation is not like this.
 Distance-Vector protocols needs a neighbor to know about the network.